Resident views sought on St Martin’s Park proposal

-An online public consultation about St Martin’s Park in Stamford has started, giving residents the opportunity to the view the proposal and have their say.
+An online public consultation about St Martin’s Park on Barnack Road in Stamford has started, giving residents the opportunity to the view the proposal and have their say.

 South Kesteven District Council and Burghley established a Collaboration Agreement earlier this year for the 14.7-hectare site, which includes a designated commercial area; a mixed-use area; a retirement village; a range of residential properties, including affordable homes; and areas of green and open space.
 A website has been set up, including information about the proposal, supporting documentation, and details on how to take part in the four-week consultation which ends on Sunday 14 June.
 The consultation includes eight virtual focus groups for which places will be allocated on a first come, first served basis with priority given to those living closest to the site.

 Jane McDaid, Assistant Director for Growth, South Kesteven District Council said: